DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 To cast shadows, we use the sphere tracing algorithm on the signed distance field.
 We trace a ray from the current pixel position to the light source position.
 The function returns 1 if there are no intersections, which means the pixle is in light.
-All coordinates and distances in the snippet below are in SDF texture pixel space:
+All coordinates and distances in the snippet below are in SDF texture space:

 ```cpp
 float TraceRay(float2 LightPos, float2 Origin)